SJGowen/ITIL-4-Foundation/OtherITILPracticesQuestions.md

   C. Relationship management
 </details>

-The purpose of the IT asset management practice is to plan and manage the full :woman_shrugging: of all IT assets
+The purpose of the IT asset management practice is to plan and manage the full &#10067; of all IT assets

 - A. Cost
 - B. Lifecycle